Mi querida Isabel

 Mi querida Isabel (English: My dear Isabel) is a Mexican telenovela produced by Angelli Nesma Medina for Televisa.
 This telenovela is a remake of the 1975 Mexican telenovela Paloma, original story by Marissa Garrido.
 It premiered on Canal de las Estrellas on December 9, 1996 and ended on April 25, 1997.

-Karla Álvarez and Ernesto Laguardia starred as protagonists, while Jacqueline Andere starred as main antagonist.
+Karla Álvarez, Ernesto Laguardia, Jacqueline Andere, José Elías Moreno and Nuria Bages starred in this telenovela.

 Plot

-Isabel is a law student who takes home from the death of his mother.
-His father is an alcoholic lawyer, and his brother is a rebel who is only interested in music.
-Isabel is interested in the case of Sagrario, carrying prey years for a crime he swears he did not commit and decides to do everything possible to put it free.
+Isabel is a law student who has been effectively running her home ever since her mom died.
+Her dad, Manuel, is an alcoholic lawyer who can't hold down a job, and her brother, Marcos, is a rebel who is only interested in music and becoming famous.
+Isabel is interested in the case of Sagrario, a woman who has been imprisoned for 19 years for a crime she did not commit.
+Isabel is unaware that Sagrario is her and Marcos' mother.

+Juan Daniel is a young architect who comes from a well-off family.
+His mother, Clara, has lived for her children ever since her husband was murdered, but her affection is suffocating for them.
+Juan Daniel's girlfriend cheated on him a while back, and he has been lonely and heartbroken ever since.

+Juan Daniel meets Isabel and falls in love with her.
+Both are unaware that Sagrario was accused of killing his father, but the vengeful Clara will find out and do everything possible to separate them.

+Things will get even more complicated for Isabel and Juan Daniel when Sagrario serves her sentence and is released and Manuel brings Sagrario to live with the family.